edamontology/edamontologyDocs/getting_involved.rst

 ================

 .. important::
    EDAM is a community project: everyone is made to feel welcome and encouraged to get involved.
-The EDAM core developers only have so much capacity, so we rely on your enthusiasm, contributions and patience - please help us build a better EDAM!
+The EDAM core developers have a limited capacity - we rely on your enthusiasm, contributions, and patience.
+Please help us build a better EDAM!

 Mailing lists
 -------------
-To find the most efficient way to contribute to EDAM, to get help using EDAM for annotation and in software implementations, and for general discussions, mail:
+To find the most efficient way to contribute to EDAM, to get help using EDAM for annotation and in software implementations, and for general discussions, e-mail:

 edam@elixir-dk.org

-We'll make every effort to be responsive, given our limited resources, and will work with you to find the most efficient way to proceed, depending on your requirements, expertise and bandwidth.
+We'll make every effort to be responsive given our limited resources.
+We will work with you to find the most efficient way to proceed depending on your requirements, expertise, and bandwidth.

 To post or receive mail from the list above, subscribe here: